Caroline Wozniacki wins WTA Finals title

 The Dane beat Venus Williams in straight sets -- her first ever victory over the American -- to make amends for the defeat she suffered in her only previous appearance in the final of the year-ending championships.

-In 2010, the then world No. 1 Wozniacki lost to Kim Clijsters in three nail-biting sets and, seven years on, the Belgian was on hand to present Wozniaki with her trophy.
+In 2010, the then world No. 1 Wozniacki lost to Kim Clijsters in three nail-biting sets and, seven years on, the Belgian was on hand to present Wozniacki with her trophy.

 "It feels amazing, I can't believe I am here as the winner," the 27-year-old told BT Sport.